degabut/examples/README.md

 ## Discord Activity

-Discord Embedded Activity is [available as Public Developer Preview](https://discord.com/developers/docs/developer-tools/embedded-app-sdk).
-[Degabut Web Client](https://github.com/degabut/degabut-web) can be used as an embedded activity on Discord.
+[Degabut Web Client](https://github.com/degabut/degabut-web) can be used as an [embedded activity on Discord](https://discord.com/developers/docs/developer-tools/embedded-app-sdk).
 To enable it:

 1. Activate activity feature on your Discord application
 2. Set this as the URL mappings configuration: